LLNL/Kripke/README.md

 ----------------------
 Kripke is a Mini-App since it has a very small code base consisting of 4178 lines of C++ code (generated using David A. Wheeler's SLOCCount v2.26).

-Kripke is a Proxy-App since it is a proxy for the LLNL transport code ARDRA.
+Kripke is also a Proxy-App since it is a proxy for the LLNL transport code ARDRA.

 Analysis